yudhisteer/Point-Clouds-3D-Perception-with-Open3D/README.md

 LiDAR stands for ```Light Detection And Ranging```.
 It is a **active remote sensing** technology that uses laser pulses to measure **distances** and create precise **3D representations** of objects and environments.
 Note that an active system generates its **own energy**, in this case, light, to measure objects or features on the ground.
 By **emitting** laser beams and measuring their **reflections**, LiDAR captures detailed spatial data, making it valuable in various fields like mapping, environmental monitoring, forestry, and ```autonomous vehicle```.

 ### 1.2 How LiDAR works?
 LiDAR technology operates by emitting short laser **pulses** toward the target area.
 These pulses hit surrounding objects and return to the LiDAR sensor.
-By calculating the time it takes for the pulses to return (**time of flight**), the system determines the **distance** to each object with incredible accuracy.
+By calculating the time it takes for the pulses to return (**time of flight**), the system determines the **distance** to each object with high accuracy.
 Additionally, LiDAR can measure the **intensity** of the returned laser light, providing information about the objects' **reflectivity** or **composition**.

     Distance = (Speed of light x time of flight) / 2